Artisan eggnogs to gingerbread old fashioneds, where to find festive spirits on Vancouver’s cocktail scene

 Minami

-Reliably coming up with some of the city’s most whimsical takes on seasonal drinks, H Lounge is titling its high-concept menu this year “12 Cocktails of Christmas Toys”—as in, nostalgic takes on actual toys in the old Sears catalogue.
-We don’t want to give away the best part—the presentation and vessels these beauties arrive in—but we can tell you that last year, one rolled along the table in a kids’ toy rollerskate.
-Sample sip: Forget this year’s cookie exchange; instead go for the liquid form in H’s handcrafted Brick & Butter, a sinful mix of spiced brandy, Copperpenny akvavit custard, and Danish cookie butter cream.
+Reliably coming up with some of the city’s most whimsical interpretations of seasonal drinks, H Tasting Lounge is titling its high-concept menu this year “12 Cocktails of Christmas Toys”—as in, nostalgic takes on actual toys in the old Sears catalogue.
+We hesitate to give away the best part—the presentation and vessels these showstoppers arrive in—but let’s just say one comes in a backlit Barbie’s Dream House and another in a googly-eyed “pet rock”.
+Sample sip: Forget this year’s cookie exchange; instead, go for the liquid form in H’s handcrafted Brick & Butter, a sinful mix of spiced brandy, Copperpenny Akvavit custard, and Danish cookie butter cream—all served up in a chunky Lego-like mug.

 Bacchus Lounge